oceanprotocol/docs/discover/faq.md

 <summary>Is it possible to participate only in passive income staking without participating in the active one? </summary>

 Yes.
-You are participating by default on the passive rewards when you lock your Ocean tokens.
+You are participating by default in the passive rewards when you lock your Ocean tokens.

 </details>